JoaoPedroGuerreiro/mYRC_ChatServer_TCP/README.md

 # mYRC_ChatServer_TCP

-A server and client using TCP connection learned throw my bootcamp, started as a simple chat server locally using the command line.
-Adding more features as I'm gaining more experience and knowledge.
+I built a server and client using a TCP connection in Java, something I learned during my bootcamp.
+It started as a simple chat application running locally from the command line, where the server listens for connections and the client connects using sockets.
+As I keep learning more about networking and Java, I’m now planning to add more features, starting with a GUI.